lestatclemmer/SiPM3000-Driver/README.md

 Another library that comes packaged *only with Unix systems* is called `libdl`.
 This allows for the loading of dynamic libraries, `.so` files on Linux.
 This library is only required to use the simulator because the simulator is stored as a `.so` file.

 ## Running the example program
-Out of the box, if you plug in the detector, `cd src && make && sudo ./main`, the `main` program will run and collect a spectrum from the detector using some `fpga_ctrl` and `arm_ctrl` settings that were used at EXACT's flight selection review (FSR).
-Compiling the program requires GNU Make, installed by default on Linux and macOS.
+~~Out of the box, if you plug in the detector, `cd src && make && sudo ./main`, the `main` program will run and collect a spectrum from the detector using some `fpga_ctrl` and `arm_ctrl` settings that were used at EXACT's flight selection review (FSR).~~ (See above compilation instructions).
+Compiling the program requires GNU Make (and CMake), installed by default on Linux and macOS.
 The program will only compile on Unix platforms due to the simulator considerations above.

 If you really want to use this interface on Windows, you'll have to figure out how to install `libusb-1.0` on Windows and link to it, and then delete the `SimManager` files.
 Because of this, I would recommend either using a dedicated Linux computer or even a Linux VM in Windows to use this software.

 If you want to use the software on macOS, just realize the simulator won't work.
 Mike doesn't provide simulator files for macOS.

-If you want to run the simulator, uncomment the lines in `src/main.cpp` to switch from `SipmUsb::UsbManager man;` to `SipmUsb::SimManager man;`.
+If you want to run the simulator, uncomment the lines in `source-code/main.cc` to switch from `SipmUsb::UsbManager man;` to `SipmUsb::SimManager man;`.
 The `lib` folder **must** be named `lib`, and it must be placed in the same directory from which you run the program.
-For example, if `main` is located in `src`, and you run it by doing `./src/main`, the `lib` folder must be in the folder that corresponds to your current directory (i.e. the one above `src`).
+For example, if `main` is located in `src`, and you run it by doing `./source-code/main`, the `lib` folder must be in the folder that corresponds to your current directory (i.e. the one above `src`).
 The simulator is very fragile because Mike did not intend for it to be used by others in this way I believe.

 ## Program structure